catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

   +--------------------------------------+------------+

-We also need to know the id of the front-end network subnet in order to create a port and assign a floating ip to the server.
+We also need to know the id of the front-end network subnet in order to create a port and assign a floating IP to the server.

 .. code-block:: bash